"Bombay ka fashion aur kashmir ka mausam...kabhi bhi badal sakta hai."

 In the month of August 1947, the Maharaja's forces fired upon demonstrations in favour of Kashmir joining Pakistan, burned whole villages and killed innocent people.
 This was followed by formation of rebel groups in Poonch district which were aided by Pashtuns from Pakistan.
 The aim of this guerilla campaign was to frighten the Maharaja and force him into submission.
 However, the Maharaja sought Mountbatten's advice who asked him to seek help from the military forces in India.
 The Indian army drove out the insurgencies from Kashmir but in return a provisional accession to India was made which would be changed by a plebiscite after both the neighboring countries would withdraw their forces from Kashmir.

-Abdul Satar (R) comes to Kashmir for
+Abdul Satar (R) comes to Kashmir for two months in a years in search of work |

 "If Kashmir was not disturbed then till now it would have been the Switzerland of the world".